JacobIkke/STM32_Clones/README.md

 ### AT32F403A DSP FPU sqrt benchmark - Calculate sqrt 100000 times
 arm_sqrt_f32() and arm_sqrt_q15 are functions from the DSP library that utilize the hardware FPU, and they can be found in arm_math.h. <br/>
-sqrt() is a software function that operates solely on integers, avoiding the use of the FPU.
+sqrt() is a software function that operates on a double integer, avoiding the use of the FPU.
 You can locate it in the math.h library.<br/>
 ![sqrt_bench](https://github.com/JacobIkke/STM32_Clones/blob/main/AT32F403A_Examples/images/AT32F403A_sqrt_dsp_fpu_bench_240M.png)

 ## Overclocking